-Many have been very happy regarding New Jersey’s historic legalization of cannabis yesterday after months of tumult and delay.
+Many have been very happy regarding New Jersey’s historic legalization of adult-use cannabis yesterday after months of tumult and delay.

 “We’re gonna go with the bills I just signed,” Murphy said regarding homegrow when asked yesterday.

 New Jersey Celebrates Victory

 The trade association for the existing dispensaries, the NJ Cannabis Trade Association (NJCTA), was happy regarding legalization.

 “NJCTA is pleased to see the updated compromise legislation passed by the NJ State Legislature and the final implementation of a host of interrelated cannabis legislation signed into law today by Governor Murphy.
 The signing of these bills reflects the final realization of the will of New Jersey’s voters, who voted overwhelmingly in favor of cannabis legalization and decriminalization via Public Question #1 during the 2020 election,” said a spokesperson for the NJCTA.